zeyakong/MachineLearning/README.md

 # MachineLearning
-This repository contains all of the source code for the machine learning and AI course by Dr. Allen.
+This repository contains all of the source code for the machine learning and AI course by Dr. Allen[website](http://example.com/ "With a Title").
-The source code for the machine learning and AI course